apache/incubator-streampark-website/docs/user-guide/3-development.md

 #### Backend startup

-`Streamx console` is a web application developed based on springboot, `com.streamxhub.streamx.console Streamxconsole` is the main class.
+`Streamx console` is a web application developed based on springboot, `org.apache.streampark.console Streamxconsole` is the main class.
 Before startup, you need to set `VM options` and `environment variables`

 ##### VM options